 Practical Solution: Manipulating Timbre

-- Example: Transform a soft piano chop into a haunting melody by adding reverb and subtle pitch modulation, creating an ethereal, immersive soundscape.
+Turn a soft piano chop into a haunting melody by lowering the pitch, adding reverb, and modulating the sound for an ethereal feel.

 Step 4: Arrangement and Sequence